How to Plan a French Craft Brewery Tour You’ll Never Forget

 What’s the difference between a ‘brasserie’ and a ‘brewery’ in France?

-This is a super important point!
-In France, ‘brasserie’ can mean a classic cafe-restaurant that serves drinks and food, not necessarily one that brews its own beer.
-If you’re looking for beer made on-site, you’ll want to find a ‘brasserie artisanale’ or a ‘microbrasserie,’ which are actual breweries focused on craft beer.
+This one matters a lot.
+In France, ‘brasserie’ often means a classic cafe-restaurant that serves food and drinks, not necessarily a place that brews its own beer.
+If you want beer made on site, look for a ‘brasserie artisanale’ or a ‘microbrasserie’; those are the actual craft breweries focused on the good stuff.

 Can I just walk into any brewery and start tasting?

-It really depends!
-Some breweries have taprooms or tasting areas where you can just drop in.
-Others might be more production-focused and require you to book a tour or tasting session in advance, especially if you want to learn more about the brewing process.
+It really depends, honestly.
+Some breweries have taprooms or tasting areas where you can simply drop in.
+Others are more production-focused and want you to book a tour or tasting session in advance, especially if you’re hoping to learn about the brewing side of things.

 What kind of beers should I expect to find in France?

-France has a really exciting beer scene that’s growing fast!
+A genuinely exciting mix that keeps on growing.
 You’ll find everything from light, refreshing lagers and hoppy IPAs to richer, more complex styles like imperial stouts.
-Many brewers are also inspired by Belgian and German traditions, so there’s a lot of variety to explore.
+A lot of brewers take cues from Belgian and German traditions too, so there’s plenty of variety to work your way through.

 Is it common to pair beer with food in French breweries?

-Absolutely!
-Many breweries and brewpubs offer food, and they often have great ideas for pairing their beers with local snacks like cheese and charcuterie, or even more elaborate dishes.
-It’s a fantastic way to experience the local flavors.
+Very.
+Loads of breweries and brewpubs offer food, and they often have great ideas for pairing their beers with local snacks like cheese and charcuterie, or even more elaborate dishes.
+It’s a fantastic way to taste the local flavors, twice over, really.

-How can I find craft breweries when I’m visiting?
+How can I find craft breweries in France when I’m visiting?

 Should I book my brewery visit ahead of time?

-For smaller microbreweries or if you’re visiting during a busy time, I’d definitely recommend checking their website or social media to see if booking is needed.
-Some places might have specific tour times or tasting events that fill up quickly.
+For smaller microbreweries, or if you’re visiting during a busy period, I’d definitely check their website or social media first.
+Some places run specific tour times or tasting events that fill up quickly, and it’s a shame to travel out only to find the door shut.